OllieJones/sqlite-object-cache/readme.txt

 == Changelog ==

+= 1.6.4 =
+Set the permissions of SQLite's files (including the -wal and -shm files) to group-writeable to make WL-CLI more convenient.

 = 1.6.3 =
 A race condition caused expired cache entries to be copied to APCu incorrectly sometimes.
 This is corrected.
 Props to @pobrehablador for finding this defect.